TMC complaints to EC about PM Modi's model code 'violation' | Politics

 TMC complaints to EC about PM Modi's model code 'violation'

-The Trinamool Congress on Monday complained to the Election Commission alleging that Prime Minister Narendra Modi, who is the BJP candidate from Varanasi, has violated the model code of conduct by using central government funds for campaigning.In a letter addressed to the chief election commissioner, TMC Rajya Sabha MP Derek OBrien said a message by the PM highlighting his governments programmes reached the electorate on March 16, after the model code of conduct came into force.Modi has purportedly written the message in the form of a letter to the voters on March 15, the TMC leader claimed.
+The Trinamool Congress has complained to the Election Commission alleging that Prime Minister Narendra Modi, who is the BJP candidate from Varanasi, has violated the model code of conduct by using central government funds for campaigning.In a letter addressed to the chief election commissioner on Monday, TMC Rajya Sabha MP Derek OBrien said a message by the PM highlighting his governments programmes reached the electorate on March 16, after the model code of conduct came into force.Modi has purportedly written the message in the form of a letter to the voters on March 15, the TMC leader claimed.

 - Country: